SiclaitGitHub/configure-ad/README.md

 2. Create Domain Controller VM (DC1) in Azure

-- In Azure, Click on the "Virtual Machine" Icone
+- In Azure, Click on the "Virtual Machine" Icon.
-- Click on "Crete"
+- Click on "Create".
-- Select "Azure Virtual Machine"
+- Select "Azure Virtual Machine".
-- Selecte a "Resouce Group"
+- Selecte a "Resouce Group".
-- Create VM name
+- Create VM name.
 - Make sure DC1 is in the same network and region as VM1.
-- Select "Windows Server 2022 Datacenter" as you OS in the drop down menu titled "Image"
+- Select "Windows Server 2022 Datacenter" as you OS in the drop down menu titled "Image".
-- Select your CPU "Size"
+- Select your CPU "Size".
-- Create Login Credentials
+- Create Login Credentials.
-- Check the box titled "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights."
+- Check the box titled "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.".
-- Click "Review + Create"
+- Click "Review + Create".
-- Click "Create"
+- Click "Create".

 </p>
 <br />